hardlyhuman/hardlyhuman/README.md

 <br />

-- 🔭 I’m currently working on MLOps and NLP at [AutomationEdge.ai](https://www.automationedge.ai)
-- 🌱 I’m currently learning Machine Teaching.
-- 👯 I’m looking to collaborate on upskilling programs and open source projects in the field of AI/ML.

-- ⚡ Fun fact: I write a lot.
-Check them out on my [instagram](https://instagram.com/thewanderpen) page.

 <!--
 **hardlyhuman/hardlyhuman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.